Assistant Professor of Biology & Criminal Justice

 B.S., Concordia University, Nebraska

-Professor Huntington is one of 15 board certified forensic entomologists, and is a forensic entomology consultant for several law enforcement agencies.
-He has consulted on more than fifty death investigations spanning seven states and four countries, and is a member of the American Board of Forensic Entomology, American Academy of Forensic Sciences, Entomological Society of America, North American Forensic Entomology Association, and Nebraska Chapter of the International Association for Identification.
-In 2007 he was awarded the Young Alumnus of the Year Award by Concordia.
+Professor Huntington is one of 15 board-certified forensic entomologists, and is a forensic entomology consultant for several law enforcement agencies.
+He has consulted on more than one hundred death investigations spanning thirteen states and four countries, and is a member of the American Board of Forensic Entomology, American Academy of Forensic Sciences, American Board of Forensic Taphonomy, Entomological Society of America, North American Forensic Entomology Association, and Nebraska Chapter of the International Association for Identification.
+Dr. Huntington also serves as a sworn law enforcement officer for the Seward County Sheriff’s Office.
+In 2007, he was awarded the Young Alumnus of the Year Award by Concordia.

 Image and video for news purposes